-When Nadler and the Judiciary Committee decided to hold Attorney General William Barr in contempt of Congress for his failure to produce documents pertaining to special counsel Robert Mueller's nearly two-year investigation into Russian interference in the 2016 election, Trump answered by declaring the unredacted portions of the report off limits under executive privilege.
+The last time we were talking about a constitutional crisis was when Chairman Jerrold Nadler (D-N.Y.) and the House Judiciary Committee decided to hold Attorney General William Barr in contempt of Congress in June 2019, for his failure to produce documents pertaining to special counsel Robert Mueller's nearly two-year investigation into Russian interference in the 2016 election.
+President Donald Trump answered by declaring the un-redacted portions of the report off-limits under executive privilege.

 What a Constitutional Crisis Looks Like

 In their 2009 paper, Levinson and Balkin defined the term like this: